jagennath-hari/Edge-Optimized-Tracking-System/README.md

 <details>
 <summary>Changing the Triton Ensemble Model</summary>

-The [models](models) folder has all the entire pipeline based on the network architecture the pre-processing and post-processing files need to be changed.
+The [models](models) folder has all the entire pipeline.
+Based on the network architecture the pre-processing and post-processing files need to be changed.
 Typically the ```config.pbtxt``` for all the steps might require changes based on the entire peception logic.

-You can check wether the Triton is able to register you ensembled model by running ```bash run_container.sh``` and then inside running ```/opt/tritonserver/bin/tritonserver --model-repository=/models```.
+It is recommended to check if Triton is able to register you ensembled model by running ```bash run_container.sh``` and then inside running ```/opt/tritonserver/bin/tritonserver --model-repository=/models```.

 </details>